We independently research, test, review, and recommend the best products. If you buy something through our links, we may earn a commission

 1. Natural Treatments and Techniques

 Bananas, barley, rice, ginger, and corn are some of the food which is high in melatonin and can help you overcome shift changes at work or reset your internal body clock to prevent insomnia.
 Taking Vitamin C, D, and E can also help prevent health problems that arise due to working during the night shift.
 Instead of taking food from the vending machine, stay healthy by making sure that you have fruits as snacks available during your shift.
-You can check out some healthy snacks on SnackNation.

 Remember that your digestion slows down at night.
 For your diet, avoid taking meals during the shift itself.
 Try having breakfast at once when you get home, lunch once you wake up, and dinner before your shift starts.
 Sticking to an eating schedule can help your metabolism and digestion run more smoothly.
 By doing this, you will also feel less tired, groggy, and grumpy.